smlkrds/smlkrds/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... smlkrdas@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I have a black belt at Taekwondo
+I have a black belt in Taekwondo